If you’re trying to open GeForce Experience on your Windows but it fails, and you’re seeing the error saying one of the followings：

 - Something went wrong.
 Try rebooting your PC and then launch GeForce Experience.
 ERROR CODE: 0x0001

 - Something went wrong.
 Try rebooting your PC and then launch GeForce Experience.
 ERROR CODE: 0x0003

-Here’re 4 methods you can try to fix this problem.
-You may not have to try them all; just work your way down the list until you find the one that works.
+Don’t panic.
+We’ve seen many Windows users are also reporting this error.
+More importantly, you can probably fix it by yourself.
+Here’re 4 fixes to try.
+You may not have to try them all; just work your way down the list until you find the one that works for you.

-1) Press Shift + Ctrl + Esc keys at the same time to open your Task Manager.
+1) Press Shift + Ctrl + Esc keys at the same time to open Task Manager.

 2) Select all the running NVIDIA tasks and click End task.

-3) Right-click on your GeForce Experience and click Run as administrator.
+3) Right-click on your GeForce Experience app icon and click Run as administrator.
 Check to see if it works.

-This problem could be caused by an old, missing or corrupted driver, the NVIDIA driver in particular.
-You need to verify that all your devices have the right driver, and update those that don’t.
+This problem could be caused by your old, missing or corrupted NVIDIA graphics card driver.
 If you’re not comfortable playing around with drivers manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.